What the actors’ strike means for Broadway shows

 Screen Actors Guild announced industrial action to coincide with writers’ strike

-The film and TV industry was rocked this week by the news that the Screen Actors Guild (SAG-AFTRA) is going on strike.
+The film and TV industry was rocked last week by the news that the Screen Actors Guild (SAG-AFTRA) is going on strike.

 The strike comes amid an ongoing Hollywood writers’ strike, with issues of pay, streaming residuals, and regulation around the use of AI (artificial intelligence) proving key factors in both instances.